 Offering the ultimate experience for wine enthusiasts, providing a tasting menu to complement rare vintages for dinners of four to 14 people.

-The Galaxy Show Lounge put Broadway-style shows on, then there’s the Cabaret Lounge, Palm Court, for dancing and classical music concerts, Avenue Saloon, to hear the tinkle of the ivories, Connoisseur Club, where you can enjoy a cigar, Crystal Casino, Hollywood Theatre, Luxe, for lat night dancing and karaoke, a library containing more than 3,000 books, Bridge Lounge and finally Fantasia and Waves for children.
+The Galaxy Show Lounge put Broadway-style shows on, then there’s the Starlite Club, Palm Court, for dancing and classical music concerts, Avenue Saloon, to hear the tinkle of the ivories, Connoisseur Club, where you can enjoy a cigar, Crystal Casino, Hollywood Theatre, a library containing more than 3,000 books, Bridge Lounge and finally Fantasia and Waves for children

 A collection of theme cruises set sail and offer a greater chance to learn new skills than the activities available year-round on all cruises.

-Themes include Fashion and Style, Ancient Civilisations, Tennis, Emerging Artists, Photography, Chance and Fortune, Wine and Food Festival, Film and Theatre Festival, Mind, Body & Spirit, Golf, Ballroom Dance, Theatre at Sea, Big Band, Jazz, Smithsonian Journeys, Comprehensive Creative Learning Institute and President’s Cruise.
+Themes include the Crystal Wine and Food Festival, Crystal on Broadway, Big Band and Ballroom Dance, Jewish Heritage, Jazz Days and Cabaret Nights, Mind Body and Spirit.
+Comprehensive Creative Learning Institute and President’s Cruise.
 Holiday cruises set around Christmas or Thanksgiving for example are also available.

 The Creative Learning Institute offers a number of courses for guests to immerse themselves in.
 There’s keyboard lessons, language classes, wellness seminars, sculpting, wine appreciation, sushi-making and art workshops to name just a few.